Wheest/wheest.github.io/_posts/2021-11-10-music_video.md

 The video is AI generated, and I thought I'd take this opportunity to give a brief overview of how I put it together.

 <!--more-->

 Recent months have seen an explosion of AI generated visual art.
 This has been enabled by a couple of key innovations.
 Firstly, the introduction of [OpenAI's CLIP model](https://openai.com/blog/clip/), which is trained to generate captions from images.
-It learns this by being showing millions of images with text captions, and being trained to predict the captions from just the image.
+It learns this by being shown millions of images with text captions, and being trained to predict the captions from just the image.
 An example of this kind of dataset is [Google's Conceptual Captions](https://ai.google.com/research/ConceptualCaptions/).

 ![](/assets/sean_video/clip_labeling.png)